InfiniTimeOrg/InfiniTime/doc/buildAndProgram.md

  - A reasonably recent version of CMake (I use 3.16.5)
  - lv_font_conv, to generate the font .c files
    - see [lv_font_conv](https://github.com/lvgl/lv_font_conv#install-the-script)
-   - install npm (commonly done via the package manager, might need to upgrade node if you get `TypeError: this.src.glyphs.map(...).flat is not a function`)
+   - install npm (commonly done via the package manager)
    - install lv_font_conv: `npm install lv_font_conv`
+      - make sure nodejs is at least 12. (otherwise you may encounter `TypeError: this.src.glyphs.map(...).flat is not a function`)

 ## Build steps
 ### Clone the repo